austin047/udagram-host-full-stack-application/README.md

 ### Production
-- Front end code can be foung [here](http://udagram-host.s3-website-us-east-1.amazonaws.com/home)
+- Front end code can be found [here](http://udagram-host.s3-website-us-east-1.amazonaws.com)
-- Backend Server can be found [here](http://udagram-host.s3-website-us-east-1.amazonaws.com/home)
+- Backend Server can be found [here](http://udagram-server-env.us-east-1.elasticbeanstalk.com)

 There are no Unit test on the back-end